fbpx

 Marakele or “place of sanctuary” in Tswana, resides between the meeting place of the dry western and moist eastern regions of South Africa, at the Waterberg mountain range.

-If the lure of a more lavish bushveld experience beckons, the tented suites of Marataba Safari Lodge provides the answer.
+If the lure of a more lavish bushveld experience beckons, the tented suites of Marataba Safari Lodge provide the answer.
 Marataba boasts the title of ‘third best lodge in Africa’ as voted by Conde Nast Traveler.

 3. Mapungubwe National Park (Limpopo)